NexTre-dev/Minecraft-Server-Griefing/English/Social Engineering/Bait Servers.md

 ### Exploiting
 Create a new server, any free hosting will do.
 Build a simple spawn or any structure.
 Install 2 plugins: **[AuthMe](https://dev.bukkit.org/projects/authme-reloaded)** and **[CommandSpy](https://www.spigotmc.org/resources/commandspy.18498/)**.
 Type `/commandspy` into chat, and wait for the victim to go on your server.
-After he registered, if it's not obviously fake, you can try if it's their real password.
+After they registered, if it's not obviously fake, you can try if it's their real password.